Program Learning Outcomes - 574

 The graduate has reliably demonstrated the ability to:

-1. Complete all work in compliance with current health and safety legislation, trade codes, standards, regulations, guidelines, and practices ensuring safety and ethical conduct.
+1. Complete all work in compliance with legislation, regulations, standards, guidelines, and industry practices.

-8. Assist in the manufacturing, assembling, installation and maintenance of mechanical components and systems to specifications.
+8. Contribute to the design, manufacturing, assembly, inspection and repair of mechanical components and systems according to required specifications.

 Essential Employability Skills